jimshowalter/architecture-enforcer/README.md

 * The target state cannot be ambiguous: All classes in the war that are not ignored cannot match to more than one component.

-* All classes and packages in the target state must be matched to non-ignored classes and packages in the war (the target state must be kept up to date, including when classes and packages are renamed or deleted during refactoring).
+* The target state cannot be contradictory: Classes cannot be both referring and ignored, and cannot be both referred-to and ignored.

-* The target state must not be contradictory: Classes cannot be both referring and ignored, and cannot be both referred-to and ignored.
+* All classes and packages in the target state must be matched to non-ignored classes and packages in the war: The target state must be kept up to date, including when classes and packages are renamed or deleted during refactoring.

 Note: Components are somewhat analogous to Java 9 modules.
 We chose not to make them be modules, because large Java codebases tend to be legacy codebases, which tend to be on earlier versions of Java that don't support modules.